arth0sz/arth0sz.github.io/content/en/posts/htb-rebound/index.md

 sudo pipx install 'git+https://github.com/aniqfakhrul/powerview.py'
 ```

-Now we can use either of the accounts we have credentials for to authenticate
+Now we can use either of the accounts we have credentials for to authenticate to the DC over LDAPS.

 ```shell
 powerview rebound.htb/ldap_monitor:'1GR8t@$$4u'@10.10.11.231 --dc-ip 10.10.11.231 -k